Delicious Creamy Spaghetti Seafood Salad To Die For (With Video)

 I like to do this because stirring seasonings into dry sticky spaghetti is a little challenging.
 Loosening it up with dressing first makes stirring everything in much easier.

-4. Add in the chopped vegetables and seafood.
+7. Add in the chopped seafood and vegetables and fold well.

 Creamy Spaghetti Seafood Salad